Exploration Blocks

 - How a block is included in the OPC

-The studies of blocks for possible inclusion in the Open Acreage of Concession (OPC) involve shared competences by several public administration bodies: ANP, federal and state environmental agencies, Ministry of Mines and Energy (MME) and Ministry of the Environment (MMA).
+The studies of blocks for possible inclusion in the Open Acreage of Concession (OPC) involve shared competences by several public administration bodies: ANP, federal and state environmental agencies, Ministry of Mines and Energy (MME) and Ministry of the Environment and Climate Change (MMA).
 The process is ultimately evaluated by the Federal Court of Auditors (TCU).

 The environmental agencies then evaluate the areas for possible restrictions on carrying out exploration and production activities and the opinions produced indicate possible needs for adjustments to the boundaries of the blocks, make recommendations for subsequent environmental licensing and support a joint statement by MMA and MME, under the terms of Interministerial Ordinance MME/MMA No. 01/2022.